aparkDev-Ing/gopher-runner/README.md

-Gopher-Runner: Building a Custom GitLab Runner
+Gopher-Runner | Building a Custom GitLab Runner:

 I’ve always been curious about what happens behind the scenes when a CI/CD job is triggered.
 To find out, I decided to build my own GitLab Runner using Go.
 This project isn't just about making something that works; it's a deep dive into GitLab's internal APIs, asynchronous job handling, and the overall CI/CD lifecycle.

 Why I built this :